 Many mistake Calgary as Alberta’s capital, and are usually shocked to find out that Edmonton actually holds the title.

 Full of warmth and wonder, this charming city has something in store for everyone along the banks of the Saskatchewan River.
-Here are the best 25 things to do in Edmonton any time of year!
+Here are the best things to do in Edmonton in winter and summer!

 Where is Edmonton?